-Question Hypothesis Sampling plan Analysis Plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hypothesis Interpretation given different outcomes shown wrong by the outcomes Is the ASD population characterized by a different proportion of individuals showing a specific response to vocal sound than the non-ASD population?
-We predict a lower proportion of individual TVA activation in the ASD group than in the non-ASD group was conducted using an effect size estimated from the A χ2 test will be conducted in order to compare the proportion of individuals showing a TVA activation in the ASD and non-ASD groups.
-Considering the effect size inferred from the literature (w=11.81), power analyses indicated that the study is powered enough to detect a between group difference at the p < .02 alpha level.
-A different proportion of individuals showing a TVA activation in the ASD group would suggest that at least a subset of ASD individuals does not process the vocal sounds in a typical way.
-The failure to reject the null hypothesis will be interpreted as an absence of evidence towards either the null or the alternative hypothesis (i.e., the null hypothesis cannot be rejected). hypothesis would suggest that ASD individuals suffer from low level deficits in voice processing, which may eventually lead to higher order social dysfunction.
-If the statistical test fails to reject the null hypothesis, no strong conclusions can
+Question Hypothesis Sampling plan Analysis Plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hypothesis Interpretation given different outcomes Theory that could be shown wrong by the outcomes Is the ASD population characterized by a different proportion of individuals showing a specific response to vocal sound than the non-ASD population?
+We predict a lower proportion of individual TVA activation in the ASD group than in the non-ASD group Power analysis was conducted using an effect size estimated from the literature in order to estimate the minimum required sample size.
+Results indicated a minimum required sample size of n = 24 per group.
+A χ 2 test will be conducted in order to compare the proportion of individuals showing a TVA activation in the ASD and non- ASD groups.
+P < .02 A different proportion of individuals showing a TVA activation in the ASD group would suggest that at least a subset of ASD individuals does not process the vocal sounds in a typical way.
+Exploratory analyses may be conducted in order to investigate whether the individuals who do not show a typical response to vocal sounds are characterized by a different clinical / cognitive profile that ASD individuals who show a typical response.
+The failure to reject the null hypothesis will be interpreted as an absence of evidence towards either the null or the alternative hypothesis.
+Whichever outcome we obtain, exploratory analyses will be conducted in order to complement and inform the interpretations of the findings.
+The rejection of the null hypothesis would suggest that ASD individuals suffer from low level deficits in voice processing, which may eventually lead to higher order social dysfunction.
+The failure to reject would suggest that low level voice processing may not be impaired in ASD and that social difficulties may arise from higher-level dysfunctions.
+In all cases, exploratory analyses will be designed to inform the interpretation of each outcome